 This standard is not easy to meet.
 If you are a Petition and are the victim of stalking, you should speak with an attorney prior to filing for an Injunction to make certain that your claim has merit, and most importantly, can be proven in court.

 If you are a Respondent and you are served with an Injunction for Stalking Violence, you should also speak with an attorney to see whether the Petitioner's claims satisfy the strict statutory requirements for a Permanent Injunction for Stalking Violence to be issued.

 Eric Matheny is an attorney serving Miami-Dade, Broward, and Palm Beach.
-He represents both Petitioners and Respondents in South Florida Restraining Order (Injunction) Hearings.
+He represents both Petitioners and Respondents in Miami-Dade County Restraining Order (Injunction) Hearings.